tndatacommons/tndata_backend/tndata_backend/goals/api_docs/categoryviewset_v2.md

-If a user is a member of an Organization, results from this endpoint will exclude Categories from other organizations (in which the user is not a member), as well as any category that as explicently been marked as hidden from organization members (see the `Category.hide_from_organizations` field).
+If a user is a member of an Organization, results from this endpoint will exclude Categories from other organizations (in which the user is not a member), as well as any category that has explicently been marked as hidden from organization members (see the `Category.hidden_from_organizations` field).

 Additionally, users who are _not_ members of an organization will not see Categories that are associated with an organization.